cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

                 if i < Vdaf.ROUNDS:
                     (prep_states[j], out) = out
                 outbound.append(out)
-            # This is where we would send messages over the network
+            # This is where we would send messages over the
-            # in a distributed VDAF computation.
+            # network in a distributed VDAF computation.
             if i < Vdaf.ROUNDS:
                 inbound = Vdaf.prep_shares_to_prep(agg_param,
                                                    outbound)

-        # The final outputs of prepare phase are the output shares.
+        # The final outputs of prepare phasre are the output shares.
         out_shares.append(outbound)

-    # Each Aggregator aggregates its output shares into an aggregate
+    # Each Aggregator aggregates its output shares into an
-    # share.
+    # aggregate share.
     agg_shares = []
     for j in range(Vdaf.SHARES):
         out_shares_j = [out[j] for out in out_shares]